- May 21-26: Cinema Planeta, Cuernavaca, Moreles, Mexico

 Once at sea, the men often go months, or even years, without setting foot on land.
 Beaten, starved and held in cages, men are forced to work for little or no pay.

-As many as 4,000 slaves currently work in the Thailand’s seafood industry.
+Thousands of slaves currently work in the Thailand’s seafood industry.